-Backcasting was achieved by comparing MDE-modified 2013/2014 Chesapeake Conservancy (CC) land cover data to 2013 NLCD land cover data.
+Backcasting was achieved via a python script and compares MDE-modified 2013/2014 CC land cover data to 2013 NLCD land cover data.
 Before backcasting, several steps were taken to pre-process the NLCD and CC data.
 Firstly, MDE's classification of 'Mixed Open/Agriculture' was disaggregated into 'Mixed Open' and 'Agriculture'.
 This was achieved by reclassifying 'Mixed Open/Agriculture' to 'Agriculture' where the land cover classification intersected with a parcel with an agricultural assessment.
 All other occurrences of 'Mixed Open/Agriculture' that did not intersect with a parcel with an agricultural assessment were reclassified as 'Mixed Open'.

 As NLCD land cover data does not have an 'Impervious' land cover category, but rather is classified as different intensities of 'Developed', all NLDC land cover data were reclassified as 'Impervious' if it intersected with the County's impervious land cover dataset.
 The 2007 County impervious data were used for backcasting, as it was the earliest impervious dataset closest to the 2009 baseline year.
 Finally, NLCD data were clipped to the extent of the County MS4-regulated area, removing State, Federal, and any other land that does not fall under the County's jurisdiction.

-Backcasting was conducted for the West River TMDL watershed separately, rather than county-wide.
+Backcasting was conducted for the Patapsco Tidal River watershed separately, rather than county-wide.
 Using both the 2013/2014 NLCD and CC land cover data, for each NLCD land cover category, the percentage of different CC land cover classes within each NLCD land cover class were summarized.
 The NLCD land cover acreages were then multiplied by the percentages of CC land covers presented in Figure 4-1, transforming the NLCD land cover to CC land cover classes compatible with the TIPP spreadsheet tool.
+Figure 4-1 serves as the key with which to 'translate' NLCD data prior to 2014 and make data consistent with the Phase 6 Chesapeake Bay Watershed Model land cover classes.